-The company has offices across the Americas, Asia, Australia, and Europe.
 The US represents Synopsys' largest market, accounting for nearly half of sales.
-Japan and Europe contributed 16% and 13%, respectively.
-All regions reported year-over-year growth in fiscal 2013 (year-end October).
+Japan and Europe contributed 13% and 14%, respectively.
+All regions except Japan reported year-over-year growth in fiscal 2013 (year-end October).

 Sales and Marketing

 Synopsys markets its products primarily to semiconductor and electronics systems companies through direct sales efforts in the US and in select international markets.

-The company's revenue rose 14% in fiscal 2012 (ended October) to $1.8 billion.
-Synopsys saw growth in all areas of its business, but results were driven primarily by time-based license revenue, which jumped 15% year-over-year due to acquisitions and an extra week in the 2012 fiscal year.
-Net income that year was down 18% to $182 million as expenses outpaced sales due to acquisition-related personnel costs.
+Overall sales rose 12% in 2013 to $1.9 billion.
+Synopsys saw growth in all areas of its business, but results were driven primarily by upfront license revenue, which jumped 25% year-over-year due to acquisitions.
+Profits grew 36% to $247 million, in line with the increased revenue.

 Mergers and Acquisitions

-Synopsys has used acquisitions to expand its product lines.
-It bought ExpertIO in 2012 to strengthen the delivery of its line of verification IP with a new collection of storage protocols.
-Also that year it acquired RSoft Design, a provider of software used for design, optimization, and simulation in telecommunications components, systems, and networks.
-The purchase strengthened its position in the optical and photonics sectors, as well as complementing its products that perform functions such as optical waveguide modeling.
-It followed that purchase with the acquisition of Ciranova, adding EDA technology used to cut the time required to design transistor-level layouts for nanometer-scale and other advanced nodes.
-Additionally, Synopsys paid $406 million to buy Taiwan-based SpringSoft, a developer of IC design software, to extend the functionality of its products, particularly in the areas of verification and custom implementation.
+Synopsys has used acquisitions to expand its product lines, and it bought six companies in 2012.
+ExpertIO strengthened the delivery of its line of verification IP with a new collection of storage protocols, while RSoft Design provides software used for design, optimization, and simulation in telecommunications components, systems, and networks.
+Ciranova added EDA technology used to cut the time required to design transistor-level layouts for nanometer-scale and other advanced nodes.